paultessier/bloodyspy/README.md

 **Docker hub (mostly recommended)**

-By running the simple command below, the image will be automatically pulled from [Docker Hub](https://hub.docker.com/repository/docker/paultessier/bloodyspy/tags).
+By running the simple command below, the image will be automatically pulled from [Docker Hub](https://hub.docker.com/repository/docker/paultessier/bloodyspy/tags) and a docker container will be launched.

 ```shell
 docker run -it --rm -d --name bloodyspy -p 8003:8000 paultessier/bloodyspy:1.0.0